Overburdened with Credit Card Debt? A Personal Story

 Some Final Thoughts

 The financial difficulties I faced growing up helped me become more responsible about money.
-My experiences, as well as being a parent, have also helped me realize that our educational system does not provide much in the way of financial education.
+My experiences, as well as being a parent, have also helped me realize our educational system does not provide much in the way of financial education.
 As a result, providing financial education to those who want it is part of Apprise’s mission statement.

 While everyone’s facts and circumstances are different, the high interest rates associated with credit card debt can hurt anyone’s ability to get and/or do the things they want both now and in the future.
 It can also keep you from saving for retirement.